weidengeist/Willowbot/README.md

   }
 }
 ```
 The command definition above will delete all Messages which contain the terms/emotes »Kappa«, »failFish«, or »LUL«.
 For this action we need the ID of the message you want to delete.
-That ID is hidden behind the placeholder variable `msgID`.
+That ID is represented by the placeholder variable `msgID`.
 The advantage of using this method instead of the Twitch blacklist: You and your moderators will be able to see the message and its problematic content and, if necessary, take further actions in case of severe discrimination or harassement, whereas messages with Twitch blacklist terms would be suppressed before any moderator can see it and have a chance to report the user to Twitch.
 In the section about answer types we will see how to extend this command and make it even more useful.

 ### 3.6 Trigger types: raids and subscriptions

 The chat messages sent on Twitch all contain special meta data and can so – among others – be differentiated between user messages, subscriptions, and raids.
-In contrast to the user messages, which you define by providing a word or pattern that has to be matched by a message, subscription and raid messages can have an arbitrary name.
+In contrast to the user message commands, which you define by providing a word or pattern that has to be matched by a message, raid and subscription messages can have an arbitrary name.
 You tell Willowbot under which circumstances the reaction is supposed to be triggered by providing a `triggerType` key.

-Willowbot’s default behaviour is processing messages that appear in the chat, i.e. user messages.
+Willowbot’s default behaviour is processing messages that appear in the chat as user messages.
 Invisible to the common user, special messages are sent in the background.
-Those messages contain information about raids and subscriptions, among others.
-If you want Willowbot to handle those, you have to include a `triggerType` key in your command definition.
+Those contain information about raids and subscriptions, among others.
+If you want Willowbot to handle those, you have to include the appropriate `triggerType` value in your command definition.

-Side note: Willowbot has its own handlers for the currently implemented special message types and will present you information about is on the console via a debug message.
-Those fallback handlers will not be triggered if you have defined your own ones.

 #### 3.6.1 Raids